technicat/schematic/README.md

-Command-line tools written in [Gauche](https://practical-scheme.net/gauche/index.html), just started and this is what I've got so far:
+Command-line tools written in [Gauche](https://practical-scheme.net/gauche/index.html), which I actually use but by the same token it's a random assortment.

-Install Gauche, add these files to your PATH, and you can invoke, for example,
+Install Gauche (it's also possible to build these as standalone executables), add these files to your PATH,

 files.scm -t swift

-will count all the .swift files in the current directory and below
+which will count the number of .swift files in the current directory and below.

-lines.scm -t dart

-will count all the lines in .dart files

-size.scm

-will sum up the size of all the files (ignoring hidden directories)

-json.scm

-will validate all the .json files
+- files.scm - counts files
+- json.scm - checks valid json in each file
+- lines.scm - counts lines in each file
+- size.scm - total of the file sizes